 CU or SCOPE: Talent removing membranes

-CU: Talent lifting and rotating embryo
+SCOPE: Talent lifting and rotating embryo

 CU or SCOPE: Talent removing the pericardium

 Align the knot over the left atria and tighten it by holding and pulling it from the sides with forceps.
 The knot should be tied so as to prohibit ~75% of the original blood flow to the left side.
 Cut the edges of the knot with microscissors and carefully remove and discard excess suture.